Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

 - Advanced keyword research techniques.

-If you follow this updated Guide then You will see greater performance in Google search results.
+If you follow this updated Guide then You will see the greater performance in Google search results.

 Let’s get started.